stolostron/rhacm-docs/security/create_memory_policy.md

-# Managing the memory usage policy
+# Managing memory usage policy

 Apply a memory usage policy to limit or restrict your memory and compute usage.
 Learn to create, apply, view, and update your memory usage policy in the following sections.